kamathsachin/project-python/README.md

 ## Day 1 - Band Name Generator:
 This project is created to demonstrate usage of print, input and string concatenation.
 It takes the city name and pet name as input and concatenates them to create a name that could be your band name.

+## Day 2 - Tip Calculator
+This project is created to demonstrate data type manipulations and f string usage